medecau/libdevguide/README.md

 Never forget
 ------------

- - Don't repeat yourself, don't re-invent the wheel.
+ - Don't repeat yourself, don't re-invent the wheel
  - Kill the megamoth - avoid mega monolithic methods
- - No Smurf names - if multiple names begin with the same word, remove it.
+ - No Smurf names - if multiple names begin with the same word, remove it
  - Are you having fun?